georgematheos/vs-app-backend/api.md

 ---

-#### <a name="respondToVisitationsRequest"></a>Respond to visitations request
+#### <a name="respondToOrDeleteVisitationsRequest"></a>Respond to or delete visitations request
     DELETE /api/visitations-request/:id

-Responds to and then deletes the visitations request with the id specified by `:id` in the URL.
+If this is sent by the person who issued this visitations request, this command deletes the visitations request with the id specified by `:id` in the URL.
+If it is sent by the user who received this visitations request, this responds to the request, and then deletes it.

 This must include a valid JWT (javascript web token) in the header labeled x-auth-token.
-This JWT must be valid for the user who visitations request to be responded to is for.
+This JWT must be valid for the user who issued the visitations request (in which case this will delete the Vs request without further consequences), or for the user who received the Vs request, in which case the Vs request will either be accepted or denied.

 ##### Request parameters (inline URL query):
 * `acceptRequest`: A boolean.
 If included and `true`,  the visitations request will be accepted and Vs will begin.
 If not included or `false`, the visitations request will be denied and Vs will NOT begin.
+This parameter should only be included if the user issuing the command is the person who RECEIVED the Vs request, and will be ignored otherwise.

 ##### Feathers command: